 Business and administration courses teach you all about how a business functions from the financial side to marketing.

 There are numerous combination options with this subject area, such as with analysis, statistics, economics, mathematics, information systems, music, fashion, and international studies.
 The transferable skills you’ll develop from a degree in this area are relevant to the majority of professional sectors.

 The subjects allied to medicine range far and wide – from clinical medicine to optometry, dentistry to medical technology.

 Most courses in this subject area are highly vocational, meaning you can expect to graduate ready to enter into a specific healthcare-related role.
-Alternatively, many students go into roles in sectors such as education, scientific sales, environment and journalism.
+Alternatively, many students go into roles in sectors such as education, scientific sales, environment, and journalism.

-7. Sports & Exercise Science
+7. Sports and Exercise Science